CcQunResearch/RAGCL/README.md

 Source code for RAGCL in paper:

-**Adaptive Graph Contrastive Learning Approach for Rumor Detection**
+**Propagation Tree is not Deep: Adaptive Graph Contrastive Learning Approach for Rumor Detection**

 ## Run